-At UPMC Susquehanna, our cardiology providers are dedicated to the health and well-being of the communities in North Central PA.
+At UPMC, our cardiology providers are dedicated to the health and well-being of the communities in North Central PA.
 When it comes to treating heart failure and related complications, our cardiology teams focus on reducing risk factors, easing symptoms and slowing the progression of the disease.

 Your doctor may prescribe medications to lower blood pressure, slow heart rate, lower cholesterol levels, prevent blood clots or keep your heartbeat steady.